One (German TV channel)

 One (stylized as one) is a German free-to-air television channel owned and operated by the German public-broadcasting consortium ARD.
-Managed since October 2005 by Westdeutscher Rundfunk on behalf of ARD as a whole, the channel was originally launched (as EinsFestival) on 30 August 1997.
+Managed since October 2005 by Westdeutscher Rundfunk on behalf of ARD as a whole, the channel was launched (as EinsFestival) on 30 August 1997.

 History

-On 29 July 2016, WDR announced that from early September 2016 Einsfestival would be rebranded as One and become a channel specifically aimed at viewers aged between 30 and 49.
+On 29 July 2016, WDR announced that from early September 2016 Einsfestival became One and became a channel specifically aimed at viewers aged between 30 and 49.
 The channel's website, Twitter, and Facebook presences were updated on 1 September 2016, and the on-air rebrand took effect on 3 September 2016, starting with adoption of the new screen identification at 0.00 and ending with the final adjustment of all aspects of the channel's visual design at 10.00.

 The rebrand was aimed at increasing awareness of the station as an entertainment channel, particularly among viewers under 30.

-On 15 November 2022, One closed its SDTV feed across its cable and satellite feeds, but the SD feed can still be received using an antenna.
+On 15 November 2022, One closed its SDTV feed across its cable and satellite feeds, which means it is now only available in HD.